-First degree in Physics at the Technion.
+First and second degrees in Physics at the Technion.

 Participated in the excellence program: 2012-2015.